Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Yordan Alvarez At The Plate

-- Alvarez has had at least one RBI in 44.3% of his games this year (35 of 79), with two or more RBI 20 times (25.3%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Alvarez has an RBI in 36 of 80 games this year, with multiple RBI in 21 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.